hokku

 Summer Solstice

-On the hill of summer;
+Here we are, On the hill of summer; The longest day.

 This is a verse I published last year and it so I happened that I was in the same place yesterday where my verse came to me!
 I hope you don’t mind me repeating it?
 When I first wrote it, I’d been browsing through one of my favourite books, The Hill of Summer by J.A.
 Baker.
 I just love the descriptive writing in that book.
 Baker is probably better known for his extraordinary book, The Peregrine.